Pilbara Restoration project (Revoked)

 Project Information:

-The Pilbara Restoration project (Revoked) was an environmental planting project located approximately 30km southeast of Port Hedland in the Pilbara region of Western Australia.
-Registered in October 2016, the project encompassed a substantial area of 1,598 hectares.
-The site is situated within the Port Hedland Local Government Area, a region historically dominated by pastoral leases for cattle grazing and significant mining operations.
+Pilbara Restoration project (Revoked) is an environmental planting project located approximately 30km southeast of Port Hedland in the Pilbara region of Western Australia.
+It was registered in October 2016 and covered an area of 1,598.93 hectares.